 My motto: say yes to EVERYTHING.
 Even if you’re dreadful at said thing.
 Who knows where it might take you.

-Last year I sang a parody of I’ll Make a Man Out of You from Mulan in front of 200+ people as part of a revue.
+In 2016 I sang a parody of I’ll Make a Man Out of You from Mulan in front of 200+ people as part of a revue.
 Was it embarrassing?
 A little.
 Was it potentially the worst singing some people have heard in their lives?
 Probably.
 But did I have fun and make a tonne of new friends?
 Absolutely.